 E. Graduate Course Offerings

 For the ANFS graduate degrees (M.S. in Animal Science, M.S. in Food Science, the Non-Thesis Master’s, and the Ph.D. in Animal and Food Sciences), the following courses, grouped into focus areas, are approved for inclusion.
 Additional courses, as developed within these focus areas, may be included.
-This collection serves to guide advisers and graduate students in appropriate course selection for their degrees.
+This collection serves to guide advisors and graduate students in appropriate course selection for their degrees.
 Some courses may not be offered each semester, year, or may be discontinued in the future, however, the following are active courses at the time of this writing.

 1. Host-Pathogen Interactions: